JubJT/Data-Projects/Airbnb-London/v1/Notes.md

 # Airbnb Analysis - London :uk:

-Date: January 2023
+### Date : January 2023

-Team: Masooma Alghawas, Eman Mohamed, Jubran AlTaitoon, Budoor Sulaiman & Saleh Alfardan
+### Team : Masooma Alghawas, Eman Mohamed, Jubran AlTaitoon, Budoor Sulaiman & Saleh Alfardan

-Tools:
+### Tools :
   - Microsoft Excel : Data cleaning, EDA, and Visualization
   - Microsoft PowerPoint: Presentation

+### Summary :
+Analysis of Airbnb London listings for the purpose of presenting investors interested in entering the Airbnb market in London.
+The scope of this analysis involved a comparison of the neighborhoods in London based on the number of listings, average ratings, type of properties, and the estimated average revenue.
+Then, proposing recommendations for the types of properties and the neighborhoods to invest in within London for Airbnb purposes.

 ### [Data Source](http://insideairbnb.com/get-the-data/)